scds/intro-spss/lessons/lesson4.md

 Descriptive statistics in data analysis summarize or describe features of a data set.

 There are many reasons to look at descriptive statistics, such as:
-- To double check if the data is correct
+- To double-check if the data is correct
   - E.g. encountering unexpected values when creating a frequency table
-- To explore data and identify potential group differences and associations
+- To explore the data and identify potential group differences and associations
 - To get a summary of variables

 To find a list of descriptive statistics that SPSS supports, go to `Analyze` > `Descriptive Statistics`.